We work with other people to achieve significant and beneficial change.

 Leading an Open Space event via Zoom in October 2020 to develop practical action to change the experience for BAME women in Lewisham working with the Maternity Voices Partnership

 Dance United Yorkshire: Resi/Dance project

-PSW is leading the action research study working alongside this special 4 year community dance programme in Holme Wood Estate, Bradford, till 2023.
-The work will track learning and draw broader insights for dance and community wellbeing.
+PSW led the action research study funded by Paul Hamlyn Foundation alongside this unique 4 year community dance programme in Holme Wood Estate, Bradford, till autumn 2023.
+The work tracked learning and drew broader insights for dance and community wellbeing.
 For final reporting material, click here

 Crystallising the learning from a three year action research study of the impact of ADVANCE, a mentoring programme for leaders of local charities in The Carers Trust Network